 That is where MSSP INTERFACE comes in.
-A program of the Massachusetts School of Professional Psychology Freedman Center, it is a mental-health referral service designed to support children and adults up to 24.
+A program of the Massachusetts School of Professional Psychology Freedman Center, it is a mental-health referral service designed to support children and adults up to the age of 24.

 TADS has contracted with the community resource to connect people with the telephone numbers of mental-health professionals with whom they can discuss the specifics of their mental-health concerns.
 Each referral meets the location, insurance and specialty needs of the caller.
 It is not a crisis hotline.

 MSPP INTERFACE is available for Groton, Dunstable, Harvard, Westford and Concord residents and will soon be available in Littleton.
 It becomes available in Ayer and Shirley on Nov.
 1.

 The INTERFACE Helpline, 888-244-6843, ext.
 1411 , is available to participating communities Monday through Friday from 9 a.m. to 5 p.m.
 More information on the program can be found at www.msppinterface.org.